zaius/docs/lib/docs/organization/owners-team.md

 ## Owners team

-The **owners** team is responsible for the apps, people, teams and access management of an organization.
+The **owners** team is responsible for the applications, people, teams and access management of an organization.

-This team can't be removed and be empty as well.
-Meaning there is always some one who can manage an organization.
-The team also always have `admin` access to any application that belongs to an organization.
+The owners team cannot be removed and always has at least one member.
+The owners team also has `admin` access to all applications in an organization.

-A user from the **owners** team can always be used as an API user on an app.
+Only members from the owners team can be used as the API user (the user that connects to GitHub or Bitbucket of an application.
-That makes it also important for those users to remain a GitHub or BitBucket account connected to wercker.
+That makes it also important for those users to remain a GitHub or Bitbucket account connected to wercker.